-If at the end of the enrollment period, the student is not making satisfactory academic progress, financial aid funds will be terminated.
-The student will be responsible for funding the next enrollment period and if upon completion of that period the student has the minimum GPA of 2.0 he/she may regain financial aid eligibility.
-No student will be allowed to repeat quarters or trimesters that result in a total time of enrollment exceeding 1.5 times the specified time for the program.
+If at the end of any term the student is not making SAP, financial aid funds will be terminated.
+The student will be responsible for funding the next enrollment period and if upon completion of that period the student has the minimum GPA of 2.0 and successfully completed all credits during the period, the students may reinstate their financial aid eligibility.

-If, due to extenuating circumstances, the student fails to meet academic progress requirements, he or she may appeal the termination of his or her financial aid.
+If, due to extenuating circumstances, the student fails to meet SAP requirements, he or she may appeal the termination of his or her financial aid.
 Appeals are completed on the Financial Aid General Appeal Form.
-Based upon its own review of a student's circumstances, the Financial Services Office may make allowable exceptions to the stated satisfactory progress requirements.
-All such waivers will be reviewed on an individual basis and will take into consideration special circumstances and improved academic performance.
+Based upon its own review of a student's circumstances, the Financial Services Office may make allowable exceptions to the stated SAP requirements.
+All such waivers will be reviewed on an individual basis and will take into consideration special circumstances.
+An otherwise eligible student in a repeated quarter resulting from a successful appeal may receive financial aid for a maximum of one repeated term.
+If the student does not meet both the qualitative and quantitative SAP standards by the end of the repeated quarter, financial aid will be terminated